cronblocks/eserial-qt/README.md

 # ESerial - Qt

-Documentation in this project is kept release-wise, therefore, checkout README for an individual release to see what features it includes.
+Project information is kept release-wise, therefore, checkout *README* for an individual release to see what features it contains.